lilliancampbell07/ArchiveExplorer/README.md

 - **beautifulsoup4** - This is used for data extraction, and HTML parsing

 ### External Data Sources
-- **McLean County History Museum** - Historical article content
+- **The McLean County History Museum** - This is where all of the articles come from
-  - Note that there is no API used, article content was scraped after crawling through "mchistory.org/research/articles"
+  - Note that there is no API used, article content was scraped after crawling the website
-  - *All content belongs to McLean County Museum of History
+  - *All content belongs to McLean County History Museum

 ## The flow of this program:
+**Done Once Before Running**
     -Data Collection:
-      -crawler.py -> Crawls mchistory.org/articles for all URLS of articles
+      -crawler.py -> Crawls mchistory.org/research/articles for article URLs
-      -extractArticles.py -> scrapes the article content from each URL found -articles.json -> OUTPUT, the database of 155 articles goes into this file
+      -extractArticles.py -> scrapes the article content from each URL found -articles.json -> OUTPUT, the database of 155 total articles goes into this file

-    -At runtime in the browser:
+**At runtime in the browser:**
-      -embeddingService.ts -> Initializes, downloads, caches the AI model (all-MiniLM-L6-v2)
+    -embeddingService.ts -> Initializes, downloads, caches the AI models

     -When "Search" feature is being used:
       -aiSearchLogic.ts -> Handles all of the search logic that is used
         -Calls:
           -embeddingService.ts -> to convert queries to vectors, and also to convert each article to a vector
         -Uses:
-          -cosineSimilarity() -> to compare vectors
+          -cosineSimilarity() -> to compare those vectors
         Returns:
           -Returns SCORED/RANKED results after vector comparison

     -When "Summary" feature is being used:
       -summarizationService.ts -> Generates a summary
         -How it does this: